Virginia's Freedom of Information Act

 FOIA Contact Information

-The Town’s FOIA Officer, Diana Hays, is the point of contact for all FOIA requests and inquiries.
-She will assist you in making a request for records, and will respond to your requests for records.
-Ms. Hays can be reached by email at this link, by phone at 540-751-2334, by fax at 540-338-6205, or in person at Town Hall, 221 South Nursery Avenue, Purcellville, Virginia 20132.
+The Town’s FOIA Officer, Kimberly Bandy, is the point of contact for all FOIA requests and inquiries, and can you in making a request for records and will respond to your requests for records.
+Ms. Bandy can be reached by email at this link, by phone at 540-751-2333 or in person at Town Hall, 221 South Nursery Avenue, Purcellville, VA 20132.
+All FOIA requests are posted as public information on the FOIA Request Log.

 In addition, the Freedom of Information Advisory Council is a state agency that is available to answer any questions you may have about FOIA.
 The FOIA Council may be contacted by email at email@example.com, or by telephone at 804-225-3056 or 866-448-4100.